arouchdi/losConectores/README.md

-# kafka-connect-sample
+# losConectores

-kafka-connect-sample is an symfony application used for the creation and management of source and sink __kafka Connect__ connectors.
+losConectores is an symfony application used for the creation and management of source and sink __kafka Connect__ connectors.

 ## Requirements